Click the links below to find more information:

 Yes, all students are required to maintain an overall grade point average (GPA) of 3.0 or higher on a 4.0 scale.

 Can I work while attending the program?

 The MRI program is a full-time commitment, which is equivalent to a 40-hour work week for the duration of the 12-month program.
 In addition, a minimum of ten hours is required per week outside of class for homework and other assignments.
 Consequently, outside employment is discouraged.

-What type of degree/certificate will I receive when I complete this course/program of study?
+What type of degree will I receive when I complete this course/program of study?

-The graduate will receive a post-baccalaureate certificate in Magnetic Resonance Imaging.
+The graduate will receive a Master of Science in Magnetic Resonance Imaging.